Ethical7919/Java-DDos/README.md

 [!]
 Don't do anything too bad with it.

-Anyways thanks to Shadow Tak / Ethical / Chanaphon
+Anyways thanks to Shadow Tak / Ethical